effzehn/FTBaloonButton/README.md

 Both Baloon and BiMarquee can be used independently although no direct interaction with BiMarquee is implemented.

 _Demo_
-[Demo of BalloonButton and BiMarquee]: http:/www.effzehn.de/imagehost/baloondemo.gif
+![Demo of BalloonButton and BiMarquee]: http:/www.effzehn.de/imagehost/baloondemo.gif

 _Usage_